godotengine/godot-docs/classes/class_container.rst

 - :ref:`PackedInt32Array<class_PackedInt32Array>` **_get_allowed_size_flags_horizontal** **(** **)** |virtual| |const|

 Implement to return a list of allowed horizontal :ref:`SizeFlags<enum_Control_SizeFlags>` for child nodes.
 This doesn't technically prevent the usages of any other size flags, if your implementation requires that.
-This only limits the options available to the user in the inspector dock.
+This only limits the options available to the user in the Inspector dock.

 \ **Note:** Having no size flags is equal to having :ref:`Control.SIZE_SHRINK_BEGIN<class_Control_constant_SIZE_SHRINK_BEGIN>`.
 As such, this value is always implicitly allowed.